 Our state’s water policies have evolved dramatically over the past 15 years, generally in a positive direction.
-This is evidenced by the growing acceptance of the importance of water conservation as a means of addressing water demands.
-However, the current State Water Plan and water planning process do not fully take advantage of water conservation and drought response and fail to adequately address the needs of fish, wildlife, and the environment.
+This is evidenced by the growing acceptance of water conservation as an important means of addressing water demands.
+However, the current State Water Plan and water planning process do not fully take advantage of water conservation and drought response and fail to adequately address the needs of fish, wildlife and the environment.

-The State needs to refine their traditional approach of basing demand projections on meeting all wet year uses during drought of record.
-Projections should be revised to reflect actual water needs rather than water “demands,” which may be unrealistic to meet in future drought years.
-The current method leads to excessive water demand projections, over-planning and excessive cost estimates.
-Incorporating rational drought management into the water planning process will lead to more realistic and cost effective plans for regions and the state as a whole.
+Moving forward, projections should be revised to reflect actual water needs, rather than the various water “demands” that may be unrealistic to meet in future drought years.
+The current method leads to excessive water demand projects, over planning and excessive cost estimates.
+Simply incorporating rational drought management into the water planning process will lead to more realistic and cost effective plans for regions and the state as a whole.

-In addition, in developing population and water demand projections, the Texas Water Development Board needs to closely evaluate the relationship between the cost of water and its effect on long-term demand.
+In addition, when the Texas Water Development Board develops its population and water demand projections, the board needs to closely evaluate the relationship between the cost of water and its effect on long-term demand.
 The current planning process often treats demand as a static concept and does not adjust forecasts to account for rising water prices or changes in patterns of water use beyond basic plumbing code changes.

-However, one positive step is incorporation into new water demand projections of savings expected to result from new efficiency standards for clothes washers and dishwashers.
+One positive step is that new water demand projections now include the expected savings from new efficiency standards for clothes washers and dishwashers.

 The State Water Plan should be revised to include all types of water needs – including the need for water to support the health of our rivers and bays as well as commercial and recreational fishing, river and coastal tourism, and other businesses that depend on healthy and productive rivers and bays for their survival.